Modern YEAR NINETEEN (Part 3)

 ——————–Gotham Central #25

 In only a few days, over 200 people are dead in Gotham and the city has suffered millions of dollars worth of damage.
 Batman has instructed Orpheus to assemble all of Gotham’s criminal underworld at the Robinson Park Amphitheater, just like in the movie Warriors.
 The Dark Knight plans to use Orpheus to take control of all of Gotham’s organized crime and then plans to use his army of police officers to arrest the majority of them when they leave the building.
 Little does Batman know that Orpheus is actually Black Mask in disguise.
 As “Orpheus” begins to address the crowd of hundreds, Batman realizes something is wrong.
 Onyx discovers Orpheus’ corpse and frantically radios the Dark Knight.
 Batman swings down from the rafters and “Orpheus” orders the violent crowd of gang members and metahuman villains to attack.
 Meanwhile, a large group of villains pours out of the amphitheater and begins battling the GCPD.
 As Batman shoots a signal flare into the night sky, Akins curses Batman’s fouled-up plan, grumbling, “Too little, too late you pompous piece of [shit].”
 Great line that highlights Batman’s rare screw-up here with this whole situation.
 Akins is finished with Batman’s leadership.
 The commish regains control of the GCPD and brands the Bat-Family as a bunch of outlaws.
 Inside the amphitheater, Batman unmasks “Orpheus” to reveal Black Mask, who immediately flees the scene.
 With the situation contained for the moment, a furious Batman declares war on Black Mask and prepares his team—Nightwing, Robin, Batgirl, and Onyx—for battle.
 NOTE: Croc is drawn incorrectly in LOTDK #184.
 He should have white skin and hair plugs.
 Continuing with our narrative, Nightwing takes down Firefly, but gets shot up (in the leg) by the cops in the process.
-Robin apprehends Pistolera, Vicious, the Trickster, and Mr. Fun in time to meet up with his dad.
+Robin apprehends Pistolera, Vicious, the Trickster (Axel Walker), and Mr. Fun in time to meet up with his dad.
 Jack tells his son that he still doesn’t approve of Robin, but he is proud that Tim is a superhero.
 Catwoman apprehends Zeiss.
 Back at Orpheus’ old office, Black Mask returns to finish torturing Stephanie, but Steph begins fighting back.
 Sadly, Steph takes a bullet to the chest before Black Mask flees yet another scene.
 Batman arrives to find Steph barely alive.
 Batman cradles Steph in his arms as she mumbles, “I just wanted to help,” before passing out.
 (This scene is also shown via flashback from the second feature to 52 #8.)
 Batman then rushes her into the care of Leslie.
 With public pressure for Commissioner Akins to make significant arrests and end the mob-war, the GCPD makes an example of Tarantula, sending in the heavy artillery against her.
 Batman, thankfully, is able to prevent her arrest.
 Meanwhile, Black Mask goes on live television, declares himself the new sole crime lord of all the Gotham gangs, censures Batman as a super-villain disguised as a hero, and leads reporters and camera-operators toward the secret location of the Batcave (actually the location of Oracle’s HQ, which was mistakenly told to him by Hush earlier).
 Black Mask, now partnered with Scarecrow, leads the live television crew not toward Wayne Manor, but toward Oracle’s apartment!
 Black Mask and an army of criminals are able to break into Oracle’s HQ after Black Mask throws Scarecrow into a laser security grid.
 Black Mask then holds Babs hostage on live television.
 Batman assembles Robin, Tarantula, Batgirl, Onyx, and Catwoman to attempt a rescue operation.
 Using the direct approach, Batman busts-in and starts wailing on Black Mask.
 Meanwhile, badly burned from the laser grid, Scarecrow hulks-up and turns into the Scarebeast!
 The Bat-Family restrains Scarebeast while Babs initiates the self-destruct sequence on her entire apartment building.
 The place comes down and Black Mask is nowhere to be found amongst the rubble.
 (A flashback from Birds of Prey #75 and a flashback from Birds of Prey #111 both depict this “War Games” finale.)
 Leslie, in a panic, calls Batman into the clinic.
 Batman arrives just in time to show his love to Steph before she dies.
 SPOILER: Get it?
 Spoiler about Spoiler?
 Ugh.
 Steph doesn’t really die.
 This is actually an elaborate ruse played by Leslie to teach Bruce a lesson about using children in his war on crime.
 However, Batman will go on believing Steph is dead for quite some time, until she makes her surprising return.
 Back to our little tale, two days after the war ends, Black Mask emerges again and officially has complete control of all the organized crime in Gotham.
 Almost 250 people are dead, including 28 cops.
 Batman and his “gang” are officially branded as wanted criminals by Commissioner Akins, who has the Bat-Signal torn down.
 Batman meets with Akins secretly in the parking lot of the GCPD headquarters and tells the commish he’s making a big mistake.
 Akins says that he will end Batman’s reckless vigilantism and bring him to justice.
 An emotionally-charged, dynamic, and powerful end to a much-maligned story-arc.
 While the narratively-muddled “War Games” probably does deserve the vituperation it has gotten from critics, overall, it’s still a must read for Batman fans.

 –FLASHBACK: From Detective Comics #800.
 After a conversation with Batman, Barbara Gordon leaves town and moves to New York City where she will continue to operate independently as Oracle from a grounded airplane headquarters at JFK International Airport.
 (Babs will eventually later move to Metropolis, moving her Birds of Prey HQ there when she does.)
 Batman also meets with Jim Gordon, who also decides to leave town.